christian-konrad/chronicle-db-on-raft-thesis/src/04b_implementation_previous_work.md

 Also look at https://www.researchgate.net/figure/Consistency-models-comparison_tbl1_331104869

 \begin{table}[h!]
-    \caption{The list of systems studied in this work, and their primary dependability and consistency properties}
+    \caption[List of systems studied in this work]{The list of systems studied in this work, and their primary dependability and consistency properties}
     \centering
     \def\arraystretch{1.5}
     \begin{tabularx}{\textwidth}{>{\bfseries}l X X X}